OctopusDeploy/docs/docs/deploying-applications/variables/binding-syntax.md

 `#{Name}`

-To reference a variable named `Name` from within the value of another variable.
+To reference a variable namedÂ `Name`Â from within the value of another variable.

 The binding syntax used by Octopus also supports many other constructs, such as loops, conditionals, and filters.
-You can [learn more in the variable substitution syntax](/docs/home/reference/variable-substitution-syntax.md) section.
+You canÂ [learn more in the variable substitution syntax](/docs/home/reference/variable-substitution-syntax.md)Â section.

 ## Binding one variable to another